This is the multi-page printable view of this section. Click here to print.

 - CacheStore(DBaaS) feature added

-- 2nd generation server type added
+- 2nd Generation Server Type added

-- Backup Alert Feature provided
+- Backup notification feature provided

 - Samsung Cloud Platform common feature changes

-- Account, IAM and Service Home, tags, etc. reflected common CX changes.
+- Reflected common CX changes such as Account, IAM and Service Home, Tags, etc.

-- The service name is changed to CacheStore(DBaaS).
+- Changed the service name to CacheStore(DBaaS).